donotdespair/mcxs-report-template/README.md

 2. Search for `mcxs-report-template` and click the **Use this template** button.
 3. Give a name to your repository and make it public.
 4. Clone the repo to your computer using [GitHub Desktop](https://desktop.github.com/).
+5. Go to **RStudio** and click **File -\> New Project... -\> Existing Folder** and select the folder to which you cloned the repository.
+It's much easier if you consistently keep working on your report using this R project.
-5. Start working on your project.
+6. Start working on your project.
 Good luck!

 Once you have your own repository created from this template, follow the steps to create your website: